bearbob/LiftingLog/README.md

 ## Use Cases
 I want to...
-* know how much weight i used a given exercise the last time
+* know how much weight I used a given exercise the last time
 * see how my lifting strength progressed over several training sessions
 * see my 1RM progress over several weeks